DIY Geometric Accent Wall — Add a colorful modern (and quick) touch to a wall with our DIY Geometric Accent Wall tutorial.

-For the second installment (before the full reveal!) of Ainsley’s room makeover with Valspar, I present to you my take on the ever-faithful DIY geometric accent wall.
+For the second installment (before the full reveal!) of Ainsley’s room makeover, we present to our my take on the ever-faithful DIY geometric accent wall.

-This project is perfect for a quick weekend update because you don’t need to go full-force on a whole room.
+This easy handmade wall painting idea is perfect for a quick weekend project update because you don’t need to go full-force on a whole room.

 It’s more like a quick table-runner version of an accent wall by just highlighting a small section and leaving the rest of the color up-to the pretty accessories.